pinobatch/hello-world/Xubuntu_setup.md

 Firefox is having trouble seeing user-installed fonts.
 Thus Jester may show up in the user interface but not in web pages.

-Install these extensions: [Stylus] and [HTTPS Everywhere]
+Install these extensions: [Stylus] and [Control Panel for Twitter]

 Firefox for Linux has Ctrl+Q as a shortcut for Quit.
 Ctrl+Q is fine for applications with only one window, not a [tabbed MDI] like that of most web browsers since NetCaptor.
 When the user reaches for Ctrl+Tab or Ctrl+W, the user may accidentally press Ctrl+Q and lose data in those HTML forms that Restore Previous Session cannot restore.
-The extension that's supposed to fix this ([Disable Ctrl-Q and Cmd-Q]) is not compatible with GNU/Linux because of [bug 1325692] that has lingered unfixed for years.
+Even the shortcut Ctrl+Shift+Q is too close to Ctrl+Shift+Tab.
+(Not that extensions can change them anyway because of years-unfixed [bug 1325692].)

 The workaround is to open `about:config` and set the preferences `browser.showQuitWarning` and `browser.warnOnQuit` to `true`.